RateMyDIY/Docs/Feature-Set.md

 * Clicking a maker in Popular Makers sends user to a account page with information about the selected maker.
 * Clicking a reviewer in Popular Reviewers sends user to search page with reviewer entered.

-Users receive welcome emails
+Users receive welcome emails.
-Users receive emails when their projects are reviewed Users can reset password via email
+Users receive emails when their projects are reviewed.
+Users can reset password via email.

 ### *Feature Name: Search Page*
 * **User Access Statuses:** _Logged In Users, Non-Logged In Users, Mods, & Admins._